 The substantial shareholding test for companies requires the shareholders of a company and their respective shareholdings to remain substantially the same, such that, as at certain relevant dates, not less than 50% of the company’s total number of issued shares is held by, or on behalf of, the same persons.

-For the purposes of the shareholding test, shares in a company held by, or on behalf of, another company shall be deemed to be held by the shareholders of the last-mentioned company.
-In addition, shares held by or on behalf of the trustee of the estate of a deceased shareholder, or by or on behalf of the person entitled to those shares as beneficiary under the will or any intestacy of a deceased shareholder, are deemed to be held by that deceased shareholder.
+For the shareholding test, shares in a company held by, or on behalf of, another company shall be deemed to be held by the shareholders of the last-mentioned company.
+Besides, shares held by or on behalf of the trustee of the estate of a deceased shareholder, or by or on behalf of the person entitled to those shares as the beneficiary under the will or any intestacy of a deceased shareholder, are deemed to be held by that deceased shareholder.

 External Auditor’s Certificate

 When a company carries forward unutilised losses, the Comptroller of Income Tax usually requires the company to furnish an external auditors’ certificate to substantiate that there was no substantial change in its ultimate shareholders on the relevant dates.

 Company Secretary’s Certificate

 For a public listed company, or a company whose ultimate parent company is a public listed company whose shares are actively traded on a recognised stock exchange, a certificate from the company secretary confirming that no merger or takeover of the company has taken place between the relevant comparison dates may be accepted by the Comptroller of Income Tax in lieu of the external auditors’ certificate.

 Capital allowances carried forward can only be offset against future profits derived from the same trade or business which gave rise to the capital allowances.
 For tax purposes, a change in business structure through which a business is conducted may not necessarily mean a cessation of that business.